 Leading this charge is CEO Maria Pope, who joined Public Utilities Fortnightly (PUF) and Chris Rogers, partner at Guidehouse, for a discussion.
 The conversation focused on the current state of the utilities industry and the challenges it faces, PGE's strategic initiatives, and Pope's perspective on the opportunities and challenges brought on by the rapid culture shift.
 Read the interview to learn more.

-This article is part of a series of interviews with Western states utility CEOs that Guidehouse is conducting with PUF; the first interview can be found here.
+This article is part of a series of interviews with Western states utility CEOs that Guidehouse is conducting with PUF.
+The interview with CEO of San Diego Gas & Electric Caroline Winn and CEO of Xcel Energy Bob Frenzel can be found here, and the interview with Southern California Edison CEO Steve Powell can be found here.